arvigeus/AZ-204/Topics/Entra ID.md

 When building web apps or public client apps that require a broker, ensure to set the `redirectUri`.
 This URL is used by the identity provider to return security tokens to your application.

-Integrating Azure AD authentication into an ASP.NET Core application:
+Integrating Entra ID authentication into an ASP.NET Core application:

 ```cs
 builder.Services.AddAuthentication(OpenIdConnectDefaults.AuthenticationScheme)